 When i tryed to put the VESA format of SXGA(1280x1024) in aspect ratio 5:4 I got a monitor acting instable.

-I even tryed with a another DVI monitor(ho has a preferabla native of 1280x1024), but the result was the same, instable monitor.
+I even tryed with a another DVI monitor(ho has a preferabla default of 1280x1024), but the result was the same, instable monitor.

 What could be the reason of this behavior?
 Does the ADV7611 or the AD9889B devices not support the VESA SXGA mode?